General Information

 The World Health Organization (WHO) has declared antibiotic resistance as “one of the biggest threats to global health, food security, and development today”.
 It is estimated that over 1.2 million deaths were caused by antibiotic-resistant bacterial infections globally in 2019.
 Development of new antibiotics has also decreased in recent decades, a trend that exacerbated the growing burden of Antimicrobial Resistance (AMR).
 To address this concern, the United States, the UK, and other G7 countries are creating tools to both improve access to new antibiotics and to encourage a One Health solution that includes incentivizing research and innovation for new antibiotics.
 Of the 18 new antibiotics approved and launched in 14 high-income countries over the past 10 years, only two have been approved in Canada, the lowest of all countries compared.
 This panel will discuss the urgent need for new antibiotics and the barriers that have led to low access to such lifesaving antibiotics in Canada.
 The panel will also discuss possible mechanisms to reverse this trend.

-11:50am – 12:20pm PST • Coal Harbour A
+11:50am – 12:20pm PST • Coal Harbour A Presentation Files HCABC - Kevin & Eman

-Session 11A – Concurrent Keynote by Okta
+Session 11A – Concurrent Keynote by Hospice Care Alliance of BC: A Business Case for Action

 12:20pm – 1:20pm PST •